-In kindergarten, there is an impressive selection of picture books and Read-ALoud books that speak to diversity.
+In kindergarten, there is an impressive selection of picture books and Read-Aloud books that speak to diversity.
 For every theme that we study, books are incorporated into the lessons.
 The books, both fiction and nonfiction, are the springboards for our literature discussions.
 For example, during our Penguin theme, we read And Tango Makes Three, a true story of two male penguins who loved each other and were given a baby penguin to love and care for together.
+We are also building a wonderful collection of picture books in both Spanish and English.